FraunhoferISST/DataspaceConnector/docs/pages/deployment/database-migration.md

 #### Actions to take

-If the connector endpoint was the end of the route, the route will not be executable as is.
-It now has to be [linked to an artifact](#how-to-link-routes-and-artifacts) (*output*) in order to be deployed as a Camel route.
+If the connector endpoint was the end of the route, the route now has to be [linked to an artifact](#how-to-link-routes-and-artifacts) (*output*) in order to be deployed as a Camel route.

 #### Explanation